Turning External Claims Data into Dollars

 - Ability to measure and effectively communicate ROI of outreach activities

-At Marketware, a tool we give our clients to hone their data-driven approach is “The 8Ps of Data-Driven Development”
+At Marketware, a tool we give our clients to hone their data-driven approach is “The 8Ps of Data-Driven Development”, these are detailed below:

 1. Products that perform: Which services define your organization?